-You can also get the latest version from our Launchpad repository.
+You can also get the latest version from OCA repository.

 You have to create new shadow charts of accounts and taxes, parallel to the standard ones, filling them with accounts and tax codes used by shadow operations.
 Let’s see which new tax codes and accounts are needed with an example.
 Take the following invoice:

 As no accounting entries should be registered by this operation, the OpenERP resulting journal entry is totally shadow:

 In this example, we have to create at least 4 additional shadow accounts:

 For VAT and sales (both real) accounts you have to associate the shadow accounts to be used when issuing invoice and when paying it: